 Practically anything!
 One of the many benefits of a language major is the

 flexibility afforded to you.
-You can work in whatever areas you've gained experiences in while in
+You can work in whatever areas you've gained experiences and skills

 If you are interested in working in hospitality, for example, you can major in Arabic Studies and complete hospitality courses